Developing Bone Density

 Loss of bone development with age is directly correlated with a lack of physical activity, nutrition, and supplementation.

-In summary, weight training is not meant to cause injuries, but to help strengthen the human body to endure what life offers to us.
-Our bones will get stronger through the efficient technique with a variety of different movements being conducted and proper nutrition.
+In summary, weight training is not meant to cause injuries, but to help strengthen the human body to endure what life brings us.
+Our bones will get stronger through the application of efficient techniques for a variety of different movements and proper nutrition.